 Donahue and DiFelice Professor of Social Work, Children, Youth & Families

-In September 2009, Ruth G. McRoy, PhD, became the first holder of the Donahue and DiFelice Endowed Professorship at Boston College Graduate School of Social Work.
+In September 2009, Ruth G. McRoy, PhD, became the first holder of the Donahue and DiFelice Endowed Professorship at Boston College School of Social Work.
 Prior to joining the Boston College faculty, Dr. McRoy was a member of the University of Texas at Austin School of Social Work faculty for 25 years and held the Ruby Lee Piester Centennial Professorship.
 She received her BA and MSW degrees from the University of Kansas and her PhD degree from the University of Texas at Austin.

 Dr. McRoy’s teaching focuses on the History and Philosophy of American Social Welfare and her research and scholarship has focused on many topics including racial disproportionality in child welfare, family preservation, kinship care, openness in adoptions, adoptive family recruitment and retention, minority recruitment, racial identity development, transracial adoptions, older child adoptions, and post-adoption services.